rekhaDevs/samagragovernance.in/src/pages/project/health-diagnosis-design.md

 overview:
   - text: >-
-      Samagra is conducting a 6-month diagnosis & design exercise in Gujarat and Odisha with the aim to improve the accessibility, quality and speed of care in the public healthcare facilities.
-This is part of the “Tribal Health Collaborative'' formed by Bill & Melinda Gates Foundation and Piramal Foundation to improve the health outcomes of tribal and other marginalised communities.
+      Samagra is conducting a 6-month diagnosis & design exercise in Gujarat and Odisha with the aim of improving accessibility, quality and speed of care in the public healthcare facilities.
+This is part of the “Tribal Health Collaborative'' formed by Bill & Melinda Gates Foundation and Piramal Foundation to improve health outcomes of tribal and other marginalised communities.
 This diagnosis and design exercise is being undertaken in Assam, Gujarat, Jharkhand, Madhya Pradesh, Odisha and Rajasthan.
 These six states have a relatively higher tribal population in the country.
 The end objective of the programme is to create a roadmap for transforming the public healthcare service delivery system in these six states using a state-driven systemic approach.
 scale:
   - count: '2'
     label: States